sahilmalhotra0510/io/template/feed/README.md

 Generate an <a href="../">Impact Profile</a> from the BuildingTransparency.org feed and local industry data.

-You could build on <a href="../../../community/projects/#widgets">Abrie's React work</a>:<br><br>

-Abrie has started React work in this <a href="https://github.com/abrie/zctaimpacts">ZCTA Impacts repo</a>.
+You could build on <a href="../../../community/projects/#widgets">Abrie's React work</a> - Abrie has started React work in this <a href="https://github.com/abrie/zctaimpacts">ZCTA Impacts repo</a>.
 Here's the <a href="https://zctaimpacts.abrie.dev/#zip=30318">resulting label output</a>.

-Check out [React 18 with Blitz.js](https://blitzjs.com) for data layer abstraction that eliminates the need for REST/GraphQL.
+Check out [React with Blitz.js](https://blitzjs.com) for data layer abstraction that eliminates the need for REST/GraphQL.

-TO DO:
+TO INVESTIGATE:

-Format Abrie's work to match our [HTML template](../../io/template/) (right column).
+Abrie's work could be formatted to match our [HTML template](../../io/template/) (right column).
 Shorten numbers.
 Drive location filters by URL hash [param values](../../localsite/) like #zip=30318 and #geo=US13121,US1308 for counties.
 Compare location to national average and add red and green to the right to indicated hotspots.

 Here's a [blank starter for building TypeScript apps](https://stackblitz.com/edit/typescript) within [stackblitz.com](https://stackblitz.com)